Accommodation in Nigeria

 Thankfully, for expats, most hiring companies not only finance their employee’s accommodation, but also secure it and assume responsibility for any leasing logistics.
 In some cases, companies even own properties specifically designed to accommodate their foreign staff, as it proves cheaper to purchase a house in Nigeria than to rent one for years on end.

-Foreigners contemplating a move to Nigeria should be wary if a housing stipulation has not been included in their contract; this is standard practice and expats should certainly demand their company support them in some way.
+Foreigners contemplating a move to Nigeria should ensure that a housing stipulation has been included in their contract; this is standard practice and expats should certainly demand their company support them in some way.

 It’s not unusual for expats who arrive to work in Nigeria to be put up in a hotel initially while the house-hunting process gets underway.
 If this is the case, the only way to guarantee a five-star experience is to stay in an international hotel, which can be excessively expensive.